-- Huperzine A has shown beneficial effects in people with memory loss and Alzheimer’s disease
+- Huperzine A has shown beneficial effects promoting healthy memory.

 L-carnitine exists as two forms in the body.
 One is straight L-carnitine.
 The other is acetyl-L-carnitine (ALCAR).
-L-carnitine does not cross the blood-brain barrier (BBB) and enter the central nervous system.
-Instead, it remains in the periphery and feeds cells in the muscles, liver, and other tissues.
-The body can convert L-carnitine into ALCAR, which, in contrast to L-carnitine, can cross the BBB and enter your central nervous system (CNS) and nourish the brain.
+Only ALCAR crosses the BBB and enters your central nervous system (CNS) to directly nourish your brain.

-Both L-carnitine and ALCAR play a key role in energy metabolism by shuttling fatty acids into its energy-producing pathway.
-This is especially important in the brain since the brain requires a lot of energy.
+ALCAR plays a key role in energy metabolism by shuttling fatty acids into its energy-producing pathway.
+This is especially important in your brain since it requires a lot of energy.
 It’s also thought to be neuroprotective.

 Alpha Lipoic Acid

 Alpha-Lipoic acid (ALA) is a sulfur compound that has powerful antioxidant activity.
-It’s required to burn sugars for energy and has been studied for its ability to help people with diabetes, multiple sclerosis, weight management, and cognitive decline.
-Research has shown that ALA may protect brain cells from conditions such as stroke, multiple sclerosis, and Alzheimer’s disease.
-It is also thought to promote learning and healthy memory.
-ALA plays a critical role in mitochondrial energy metabolism and helps increase other antioxidants such as ascorbate (vitamin C) and glutathione.11
+It’s required to burn sugars for energy and has been studied for its ability to support healthy nerves, blood sugar regulation, weight management and memory.
+Research has shown that ALA crosses the BBB to enter the central nervous system and may protect brain cells from damage.12 It is also thought to promote learning and healthy memory.
+ALA plays a critical role in mitochondrial energy metabolism and helps increase other antioxidants such as ascorbic acid (vitamin C) and glutathione.13

 Huperzine A (HupA) is a compound derived from the Chinese herb Huperzia serrata.
-It is one of a group of molecules that inhibits an enzyme called acetylcholinesterase (AChE), and which is being studied in Alzheimer’s disease.
+It is one of a group of molecules that inhibits an enzyme called acetylcholinesterase (AChE).
 This enzyme, which is found in muscles and nerves, is important for learning and memory.15

-Huperzine A is also generally neuroprotective and appears to protect neurons from oxidative stress, regulate the secretion of nerve growth factors, enhance cognition, relieve memory deficits in older individuals and protect cells against changes associated with Alzheimer’s disease.
-Its protective effects are associated with its antioxidant ability and its ability to increase levels of the neurotransmitter acetylcholine in the brain.16 It appears to protect mitochondria in the brain as well.17
+Huperzine A is also generally neuroprotective and appears to protect neurons from oxidative stress, regulate the secretion of nerve growth factors, boost cognition, promote healthy memory and protect cells from damage.
+Its protective effects are associated with its antioxidant ability and ability to increase levels of the neurotransmitter acetylcholine in the brain.16 It appears to protect mitochondria in the brain as well.17